Categories of Management Control - Explained

 - Strategic Controls - Strategic goals derive from the company's strategy.
 They may certain the company is achieving its higher-level goals and objectives.
 It can be very useful in tracking how strategy as it is being implemented, identifying errors or issues with implementation and making any necessary adjustments.

-- Management Controls (also known as “Operating Controls) – Management goals concerns the execution of the strategic plan.
+- Oparating Controls (also known simply as Management Controls) - Management goals concerns the execution of the strategic plan.
 Generally, management controls concern the goals, objectives, and standards established for all business units, projects, products, functions, and tasks.
 Some common operational goals might include revenue, net profit, total costs, etc.

 Strategic and management goals are inextricably intertwined.
 For example, corrective action resulting from operational controls may have implications for strategic controls.